qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - fantastic app
 - it is fantastic
 - fantastic design
-- this app is fantastic in us edit
+- this app is fantastic
 - fantastic easy app
 - nice user friendly
 - very user friendly